emmastout01/ruby_practice/README.md

 ```
 This will loop through our array, 'numbers', and create a temporary variable 'number' that each item in our array will be stored in.
 It will print each of the numbers on the screen.
 (The syntax #{number} allows us to print the value of each array item.)

+If we want to loop through and print all the numbers 1-10, including 10, we write:

+for num in 1..10
+    puts num
+end

+And if we want to loop through and print those numbers, not including 10, we write:

+for num in 1...10
+    puts num
+end

 Another way to write a loop:
 ```
 pets = [Ikey, Snowball, Rex, Fluffy]